eliasbenb/PlexAniBridge/docs/configuration.md

 !!! note

     Even with polling scan enabled, the sync interval will still be respected.
 So, every `SYNC_INTERVAL` seconds, a regular sync will be performed.
-This includes pulling your AniList profile, pulling the [mappings database](https://github.com/eliasbenb/PlexAniBridge-Mappings), and syncing your Plex library with AniList.

 ### `FULL_SCAN`

 `bool` (optional, default `False`)

 Scan all Plex media regardless of it has any activity.
-The default behavior (when disabled) is a partial scan which only scans items that have been watched, rated, or watch listed.
+The default behavior (when disabled) is a partial scan which only scans items that have been watched.

 !!! note